awsdocs/amazon-cognito-developer-guide/doc_source/amazon-cognito-user-pools-using-the-id-token.md

 **Key ID \(`kid`\)**
 The `kid` parameter is a hint that indicates which key was used to secure the JSON Web Signature \(JWS\) of the token\.
-For more information about the kid parameter, see the [Key identifier \(kid\) header parameter](https://tools.ietf.org/html/draft-ietf-jose-json-web-key-41#section-4.5)\.
+For more information about the `kid` parameter, see the [Key identifier \(kid\) header parameter](https://tools.ietf.org/html/draft-ietf-jose-json-web-key-41#section-4.5)\.

 **Algorithm \(`alg`\)**
 The `alg` parameter represents the cryptographic algorithm that is used to secure the ID token\.
 User pools use an RS256 cryptographic algorithm, which is an RSA signature with SHA\-256\.
 For more information about the `alg` parameter, see [Algorithm \(alg\) header parameter](https://tools.ietf.org/html/draft-ietf-jose-json-web-key-41#section-4.4)\.

 **ID Token Payload**
 This is a sample payload from an ID token\.
 It contains claims about the authenticated user\.
-For more information about OIDC standard claims, see the [OIDC standard claims](http://openid.net/specs/openid-connect-core-1_0.html#StandardClaims)\.
+For more information about OpenID Connect \(OIDC\) standard claims, see the [OIDC standard claims](http://openid.net/specs/openid-connect-core-1_0.html#StandardClaims)\.

 ```
       {